 Southern Copper (SCCO) Gains As Market Dips: What You Should Know

 Investors will be hoping for strength from Southern Copper as it approaches its next earnings release.
-In that report, analysts expect Southern Copper to post earnings of $1 per share.
-This would mark year-over-year growth of 1.01%.
+The company is expected to report EPS of $1, up 1.01% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.02 per share and revenue of $10.41 billion, which would represent changes of -8.43% and -4.79%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Southern Copper.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Southern Copper should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.58% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.25% higher.
 Southern Copper is currently a Zacks Rank #4 (Sell).

-In terms of valuation, Southern Copper is currently trading at a Forward P/E ratio of 18.71.
-This represents a premium compared to its industry's average Forward P/E of 12.95.
+Investors should also note Southern Copper's current valuation metrics, including its Forward P/E ratio of 18.62.
+This valuation marks a premium compared to its industry's average Forward P/E of 12.73.

-Meanwhile, SCCO's PEG ratio is currently 2.43.
+Also, we should mention that SCCO has a PEG ratio of 2.42.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Mining - Non Ferrous stocks are, on average, holding a PEG ratio of 0.46 based on yesterday's closing prices.
+The Mining - Non Ferrous was holding an average PEG ratio of 0.44 at yesterday's closing price.

 The Mining - Non Ferrous industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 244, which puts it in the bottom 4% of all 250+ industries.
+This group has a Zacks Industry Rank of 229, putting it in the bottom 10% of all 250+ industries.

 Click to get this free report